 The TRD kit was so good that aftermarket manufacturers didn’t even bother to follow suit.
 In this article, we’ll take a look at said supercharger.

-Installing a TRD Supercharger Kit On a tC
+Installing a TRD Supercharger on a tC

 Installing a supercharger kit on the Scion tC is a pretty involved process, but it’s quite straightforward.
 The kit comes with a supercharger of the centrifugal Vortech variety, as well as all the necessary hoses, pulleys, new injectors, and a new oil pan.